Small Business Customer Service Advice

-Recommend other businesses if you can't deliver
+Recommend other businesses if you can't deliver.

-If what you have to offer doesn't quite fit a client's needs be confident about recommending a company that can satisfy them.
+If what you have to offer doesn't quite fit a client's needs, be confident about recommending a company that can satisfy them.
 This can work on a quid pro quo basis.
 It is always better to make sure the client gets what he or she requires, even if that means you don't make a sale.
 Your reputation as a caring customer oriented firm will be enhanced if you display this kind of professional generosity.

-Keep your eye on the way the big guys do it
+Keep your eye on the way the big guys do it.

-Feedback and Follow up
+#9 Get Feedback and Follow Up

 Customer service is an ongoing concern which certainly doesn't cease to be simply because a deal has been closed.
 In most industries business owners want to generate repeat sales and long term customer loyalty.
 Make courtesy contact with your existing clients to establish that they are still satisfied with what you provided for them.
 If you promise follow up visits or product update information, make sure you live up to your promises.
 Listen to what your clients have to say about your products and service and make changes if and when necessary.
 The internet gives you the opportunity to invite customers to leave feedback about your company.
 This can really give you an insight into how you fare in their eyes.

-Always express your thanks
+Always express your thanks to your customers.

-There are two little words that are very important in business.
-Thank You.
 Include a message of thanks on your invoices, on your website, as the sign off of your business email.
 Say thank you wherever it's possible to do so.
 It's vital to show your customers you appreciate their business.

 Service is an attitude, more than anything else.
 Improve your service levels incrementally, and your business will thrive.
 Keep these tips top of mind and you'll be well on your way to creating an organization that treats its customers well, and the ROI on the effort may well surprise you.